interbred-monkey/yasabe-api/README.md

 ---

-source: *your* content source identifier

-externalid: the id you know this record as
+`source` - *your* content source identifier `externalid` - the id you know this record as

-businessMatches: one or more listing id corresponding to YaSabe record/s to be updated
+  `businessMatches` - one or more listing id corresponding to YaSabe record/s to be updated

-businessContent: content to make available in YaSabe
+  `businessContent` - content to make available in YaSabe

-additionalContent: free text content to make available in YaSabe
+  `additionalContent` - free text content to make available in YaSabe

 ---